KhaelK138/KhaelK138.github.io/markdown/RedTeamingCCDC.md

 **Linux:**
 - Run [linux_persistence.sh {payload_name} {optional_absolute_path_to_payload}](https://khaelkugler.com/scripts/linux_persistence.sh.txt) while hosting the payload
-  - Make sure to point the script to the correct location to pull the file from
+  - Make sure to point the script to the correct location to pull the files from
+    - Also make sure that
 - Add SSH keys
   - `mkdir /root/.ssh` and add key to `/root/.ssh/authorized_keys`
 - Modify `/etc/passwd` and `/etc/ssh/sshd_config`